37 Costa Rican Slang Words and Phrases from the World’s Happiest Country

-This literally means “pure life,” and you’ll hear it used as a greeting, a goodbye or a way to say “thank you” or “you’re welcome.”
+You’ll hear pura vida used as a greeting, a goodbye or a way to say “thank you” or “you’re welcome.”
 It’s basically like the Costa Rican “aloha.”

 Still, it can be a bit confusing if you’re looking for a business named Pura Vida, since seemingly every second store in the country is named something like Pura Vida Surf Shop, Pura Vida Pet Supplies or Pura Vida Schoolbook Depository.

-Truth be told, if you call a male a mae, it’s also not terribly flattering.
-At best, it’s neutral, but it can often be negative.
-I would maybe equate it to the word schlub or schmo in English.
+Note that, if you call a male a mae, it’s also not terribly flattering.
+At best, it’s neutral, but it can often be negative, like the words schlub or schmo in English.
 Friends may use it as a jokingly-insulting term of endearment, but if you say it to someone else, it might cause trouble.